 Prior to joining the Law School faculty, Guinier began her lifelong career advancing civil rights in the Civil Rights Division of the Office of the Assistant Attorney General Drew S. Days.
 She then joined the NAACP Legal Defense and Education Fund, where she led the voting rights project with adept litigatory tenacity, winning 31 out of the 32 cases she argued.

 During her tenure at Penn, Guinier produced research that transgressed the bounds of contemporary civil rights scholarship.
 In 1993, she was nominated for Assistant Attorney General for Civil Rights by President Bill Clinton, but strong conservative backlash to her extensive work and articulated views on voting rights and social reforms prompted President Clinton to withdraw the nomination.
-Her 1994 article “Becoming Gentlemen: Women’s Experiences at One Ivy League Law School,” published in the University of Pennsylvania Law Review, both attracted attention and debate throughout the legal academic community and continues to be cited in contemporary discussions pertaining to the persistence — and necessary dismantling — of harmful patriarchal norms in the legal academy and profession.
+Her 1994 article “Becoming Gentlemen: Women’s Experiences at One Ivy League Law School,” published in the University of Pennsylvania Law Review, attracted both attention and debate throughout the legal academic community and continues to be cited in contemporary discussions pertaining to the persistence — and necessary dismantling — of harmful patriarchal norms in the legal academy and profession.

 In 1998, Guinier become the first tenured woman of color at Harvard Law School, where she taught until 2017.
 While at Harvard, she became the first Black woman to have the prestigious honor of writing the Foreword for the Harvard Law Review.
 In addition to her faculty positions at Penn and Harvard, Guinier delivered lectures at several other prestigious legal institutions across the country, leaving a lasting impact on generations of students and colleagues alike.